Cause of Boating Accidents

 - Submerged obstruction

 - Passenger behavior

-- Operator is failing to follow boating laws and regulations
+- The operator is failing to follow boating laws and regulations

-- Boat does not include required safety equipment such as regulated lights, horns, and life preservers
+- The boat does not include required safety equipment such as regulated lights, horns, and life preservers

 - In 2019 alone, 8 out of the 9 fatalities were not wearing or using a life preserver.